jcs090218/JCSUnity/docs/ScriptReference/Actions/JCS_SoundProxyAction.md

 # JCS_SoundProxyAction

-Action spawns a new gameobject and play the sound, after the sound is played the gameobject will be destroyed.
+Action spawns a new game object and play the sound, after the sound is played the game object will be destroyed.

 ## Variables